hvianna/audioMotion.js/docs/README.md

 Launch audioMotion and you'll be asked for the path to your music folder.
 Only files under that folder will be accessible to the player.

-You can also use the command line argument `-m` to set the music folder when launching audioMotion:
+You can also use the command line argument `-m` to set the music folder when launching audioMotion, like so:

 ```
 audioMotion -m c:\users\john\music